rafagonc/Depend/README.md

 You can install using cocoa pods:
 <pre>pod ‘Depend'</pre>

+Or, you can drop the files inside Pod/Classes into your project.
+But it is not a nice way to control your dependencies.

 ## The Registration

 Just provide the DPRegistry the implementation for the protocol: